eProsima/Fast-DDS-docs/docs/pubsub.rst

 You must create a new TCP transport descriptor, for example TCPv4.
-This transport descriptor has a field named ``listening_ports`` that indicates to Fast-RTPS in which physical TCP ports our participant will listen for input conections.
+This transport descriptor has a field named ``listening_ports`` that indicates to Fast-RTPS in which physical TCP ports our participant will listen for input connections.
-If ommited, the participant will not be able to receive incoming connections, but will be able to connect to others participants that have configured their listening ports.
+If omitted, the participant will not be able to receive incoming connections but will be able to connect to others participants that have configured their listening ports.
 The transport must be added in the ``userTransports`` list of the participant attributes.